What Are Ley Lines?

 WitR/ThinkStock

-So what if I told you that there were straight lines crossing (and crisscrossing) Earth that demarcated important locations?
-If you're a kind of everyday normal-type person, you might think, "Ah, yes!
-Latitude and longitudinal lines run around the planet in straight lines, and you can find pretty much anything based on their location.
-Checks out!"
-If you're not entirely normal and everyday, your first thought might've been something more like, "Oh, right -- ley lines.
-The straight lines that are imbued with deep power and electromagnetic energy, which all connect important and sacred sites throughout the world.
+So, what if I told you there were straight lines crossing (and crisscrossing) Earth that demarcated important locations?
+If you're a kind of everyday normal-type person, you might think I'm talking about latitudinal and longitudinal lines.
+If you're not entirely normal and everyday, your first thought might be something more like, "Oh, right — ley lines that connect sacred sites throughout the world.
 Sure.
 Those."
+And right about now, everyone else is probably wondering, what are ley lines?

 Advertisement

-And maybe if ley lines were nothing more than that -- imaginary lines that seemingly connect two important things -- we would have an easier time simply accepting them.
-But at some point, some other interested parties hijacked the simple ideas and robustly embellished the story.
-Some claim that ley lines carry a powerful magnetic field, while others say they hold a psychic power [source: Crystal].
-Still others are pretty darn sure that the lines are somehow associated with UFO landings -- or that there are healing properties found in the "vortex" of ley lines [source: Sacred Destinations].
+At some point, other interested parties hijacked the simple idea and embellished the story.
+Some claim that ley lines are energy lines that carry a powerful magnetic field, while others say they hold a psychic power [source: Crystal].
+Still, others are pretty darn sure the lines are somehow associated with UFO landings — or that there are healing properties found in the vortex of ley lines [source: Sacred Destinations].

-The point is, it's not exactly "science" to get a few important points to connect, or to perhaps imbue significance on places that do fall on a parallel.
-You can make patterns from all sorts of locations, but it doesn't make them hold any distinct power.
+However, it's not exactly "science" to get a few important points to connect or to imbue significance on places that do fall on a parallel.
+You can make patterns from all sorts of locations.
 As is the case with ley lines: While there might be some compelling reasons that local sites are easily navigated between, it doesn't mean they have any mystic purpose [source: Radford].

 Advertisement